Skip to main content

 For DDoS exposure, the protection model should match the service.
 Protected IP transit works for networks announcing prefixes or receiving clean traffic.
 Dedicated protected servers and protected VPS reduce operational complexity.
 Gaming reverse proxies help when the protocol needs specialised filtering and low latency.

-How Peeryx approaches this distinction
+How deployment modeles this distinction

 Peeryx separates the transport problem from the service problem.
 Large unwanted volume is reduced before it reaches the customer environment, while more specific filtering logic preserves legitimate traffic whenever possible.
 The goal is not to block everything suspicious, but to deliver usable traffic to production.